-Malcolm Drilling was awarded the design build contract to install a foundation system for the Terremark Data Center in Santa Clara, CA..
-This new facility was constructed within the existing footprint of a concrete tilt up building next to an operational data center.
-The roof of the concrete tilt up was removed and the walls were internally and externally braced during construction.
-To develop and support the pile design, Cone Penetration Tests (CPT’s) were performed within the building footprint.
-Due to the variable soils conditions, all CPT’s were conducted in a grid pattern to determine the pile depth across the site.
-Based on the soil profile generated by the data collected from the CPT’s, a preliminary pile design was proposed.
-This design was verified with two compression load tests within the building foot print.
-Once the test program was accepted, the production piles were installed using the machines on-board automatic monitoring system.
+Malcolm Drilling was awarded the design-build contract to install a foundation system for the Terremark Data Center in Santa Clara, CA. This new facility was constructed within the existing footprint of a concrete tilt-up building next to an operational data center.
+The roof of the concrete tilt-up was removed, and the walls were internally and externally braced during construction.
+To develop and support the pile design, Cone Penetration Tests (CPTs) were performed within the building footprint.
+Due to the variable soil conditions, all CPTs were conducted in a grid pattern to determine the pile depth across the site.
+Based on the soil profile generated by the data collected from the CPTs, a preliminary pile design was proposed.
+This design was verified with two compression load tests within the building footprint.
+Once the test program was accepted, the production piles were installed using the machine’s onboard automatic monitoring system.

-All OMEGA piles were installed using a Bauer BG-28 drill rig equipped with an 18 inch full displacement auger tool.
+All Omega piles were installed using a Bauer BG-28 drill rig equipped with an 18-inch full displacement auger tool.
 The test program included two compression pile tests, one to a depth of 30 feet and to a maximum compression test load of 350 Kips, and the second to a depth of 54 feet and to a maximum compression test load of 750 Kips.
-Test piles were not instrumented with tell tales or strain gauges.
-Only pile head deflection was measured.
-Both test results exceeded the load carrying expectation of the soil and allowed for design modification.
-Skin friction values were revised but end bearing was not evaluated since no detailed test data was available.
-The cooperation between owner and contractor allowed for a quick and effective re-design of most of the production piles within one week allowing production work to start as scheduled.
+Test piles were not instrumented with tell-tales or strain gauges, only pile head deflection was measured.
+Both test results exceeded the load-carrying expectation of the soil and allowed for design modification.
+The cooperation between the owner and contractor allowed for a quick and effective redesign of most of the production piles within one week, allowing production work to start as scheduled.
 Pile length savings of almost 15% were realized.